PeridexisErrant/DF-Walkthrough/chapters/chap03-recap-home.rst

 Lets set up more workshops.
 First, put another mason workshop in with the other mason shop.
 It will be handy in the long run, I am sure.
 Set up a couple of carpenter’s workshops in the room next door.
-While you’re at it, set-up a big wood pile (“p”, “w”).
+While you’re at it, set-up a big wood pile (:kbd:`p`, :kbd:`w`).
 The next thing to do is to set up some more  piles.
-How about we go through and make a “Finished Goods” pile?
-Build it using “p” and then “g”.
-Lets continue chucking piles up in those rooms.
-A few squares for cloth (“h”), leather, (“l”), and bars/blocks (“b”) makes sense.
-Where one pile starts and another stops gets confusing with all that stone around, but give it your best shot.
+How about we go through and make a :guilabel:`Finished Goods` pile?
+Build it using :kbd:`p`, :kbd:`g`.
+Lets keep making stockpiles in those rooms.
+A few squares for cloth (:kbd:`h`), leather, (:kbd:`l`), and bars/blocks (:kbd:`b`) makes sense.
+Where one pile starts and another stops can get confusing, but give it your best shot.

 Finally, lets also add a Craftsdwarf’s Workshop to our room.
-Use “b”, “w” and then “r”, chose the goods and place the workshop.
+Use :kbd:`b`, :kbd:`w`, :kbd:`r`, chose the materials and place the workshop.
 These are particularly handy and profitable workshops, but more on them later!

 This is how mine looks:

 .. image:: images/dftutorial47.png
    :align: center

-That’s all for now, except before I go I have some **homework** for you.
+That’s all for now, except before I go I have some homework for you.
 But don’t worry, this is the fun kinda homework.
 See if you can complete these tasks before we meet again: